 Banks shall disclose the details of fees / remuneration received in respect of the marketing and distribution function (excluding bancassurance business) undertaken by them.

-d) Disclosures regarding Priority Sector Lending Certificates (PSLCs) (not applicable to RCBs)
+d) Disclosures regarding Priority Sector Lending Certificates (PSLCs)

 The amount of PSLCs (category-wise) sold and purchased during the year shall be disclosed.